Walter Williams (footballer)

-José Walter Williams Castillo (30 September 1983 – 11 December 2018) was a Honduran soccer player who played as a defender for several clubs in the Honduran Liga Nacional.
+José Walter Williams Castillo (30 September 1983 – 11 December 2018) was a Honduran footballer who played as a full-back for several clubs in the Honduran Liga Nacional.

 International career

-On 28 June 2013 he was called up to the Honduras national football team by Luis Fernando Suárez for the 2013 CONCACAF Gold Cup.
+On 28 June 2013, Williams was called up to the Honduras national team by Luis Fernando Suárez for the 2013 CONCACAF Gold Cup.
 However, he could not join the team due to a visa problem.
-Then on 26 February 2014 he was again summoned by Luis Fernando Suárez (in preparation for the 2014 FIFA World Cup) for the friendly match against Venezuela national football team in San Pedro Sula.
+Then on 26 February 2014 he was again summoned by Luis Fernando Suárez (in preparation for the 2014 FIFA World Cup) for the friendly match against Venezuela in San Pedro Sula.
 He earned his first senior cap on 5 March, playing the first 46 minutes before being substituted by Bryan Acosta in the 2–1 win over the South Americans.

 Death

 Williams died on 11 December 2018 in La Ceiba at the age of 35 due to a stroke.